markitosgv/JWTRefreshTokenBundle/README.md

 ### Refresh Token Parameter Name

-You can define the parameter name for the refresh token when it is read from the request, the default value is `refresh_token`.
-You can change this value adding this line to your config:
+The refresh token is called `refresh_token` by default.
+One setting changes it:

 ```yaml
 gesdinet_jwt_refresh_token:
     token_parameter_name: refreshToken
 ```

+It is the name everywhere the token appears, not only where it is read: the JSON body and the query string it is read from, the cookie it is read from and set in, the key it is returned under in the response body, and the cookie cleared on logout.
+There is no separate setting for the cookie name.

+So changing it changes both ends at once.
+A client reading `refresh_token` out of the response, or sending it back under that name, has to be updated with it.

 ### Return Expiration Timestamp